 Ceilings

 Repair category 1

-Notes No significant defects were apparent however some split taping was evident which could be attended to prior to next redecoration.
+Notes No significant defects were apparent.

 Internal walls

 Repair category 1

-Notes No significant defects were apparent however some split taping was evident which could be attended to prior to next redecoration.
+Notes No significant defects were apparent.

 Floors including sub-floors

 Repair category 1

 Notes No significant defects were apparent.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.